 - The splash pad water is on from 8 a.m. – 9 p.m.

 - Find the supervised wading pool schedule at montreal.ca/en/places/parc-ahuntsic-wading-pool)

-- Other things you can find at the park include bocce/pétanque and shuffleboard, outdoor fitness equipment, a baseball field, a fenced dog park, a community garden, and a skatepark (soon to be renovated).
+- Other things you can find at the park include bocce/pétanque and shuffleboard, outdoor fitness equipment, a baseball field, a fenced dog park, a community garden, and a new-in-2022 skatepark!

 - A seasonal bathroom is located beside the wading pool.